kLaz3r/ip-address-lookup-next/README.md

 # IP Address Lookup

-Developed with Next.js and deploy on Netlify at: ip-address-lookup.netlify.app
+Developed with Next.js and deploy on Netlify at: https://ip-address-lookup-next.netlify.app/